Does anyone read the fine print of an insurance policy? Not many!

 Flooding and Water Damage

-In order to receive coverage for flooding, you need a separate flood insurance policy through the National Flood Insurance Program or a private insurer.
+To receive coverage for flooding, you need a separate flood insurance policy through the National Flood Insurance Program or a private insurer.

 You may also be covered for water damage from vandalism or extinguishing a fire.
 Mold is another tricky scenario because whether you’re covered will depend heavily on the cause of the problem.